My Big Brother

 I am not ashamed of the mental illness he battled courageously for nearly 25 years.

 And I am not embarrassed to tell his story.
-Our story.

 Mental illness is remarkably difficult.